 Proposal No. 1: Proposal No. 1 to approve the issuance of BioScrip common stock in accordance with the terms of the Agreement and Plan of Merger requires the affirmative vote of the holders of a majority of the shares of BioScrip common stock present in person or represented by proxy at the special meeting at which a quorum is present.
 Abstentions with respect to this proposal will have the same effect as a vote against the proposal.
 Failures to vote and broker "non-votes" could have the same effect as votes cast against approval if they cause less than a majority of the shares of BioScrip common stock present, in person or by proxy, to be cast on the proposal.
-The approval of Proposal No. 1 is a condition to the completion of the merger with CHS, and thus a vote against this proposal effectively will be a vote against the merger with CHS.
+The approval of Proposal No. 1 is a condition to the completion of the merger with CHS.